greg-raven/Impeachment-Chronicles/_posts/2022-08-10-trump-doj-asked-us-to-put-a-lock-on-docs-then-fbi-broke-it.md

 ---
-title: 'Trump: DOJ asked us to put a lock on docs, then FBI broke it'
+title: "Trump: DOJ asked us to put a lock on docs, then FBI broke it"
 layout: post
 author:
 - Eric Mack